-School Yard All toprope climbing6 routes in cliff
+Ranger Daves School Yard For The Gifted Climber Rock climbing6 routes in cliff

-A collection of easy climbs that are great for beginners wanting to practice unique skills.
-This cliff holds a layback flake, pinchy slab, vertical crack and two over hang climbs, making a great spot for training
+This cliff has a layback crack, pinchy slab, a vertical crack and two over hanging climbs, making it the perfect spot for anyone's training.

-As you enter into Harold Reid Reserve, drive up the road passing cliffs either side of the car and pull over into the first parking bay on your left.
-The cliff line is directly in front of you.
+Entering Harold Reid Reserve drive up the road, through the cutting.
+Pull over into the first parking bay on your left where the picnic table is.
+The cliff line is 30 seconds directly in front of you.

 Ethic inherited from North Shore

 Respecting the enviroment and keeping crags clean will maintain a healthy and important relationship between the climbing community, local councils and National Parks.
 Carry out what you take in and enjoy what the North Shore has to offer.

 If you come across an area that is being developed or you think could be under development, please show all due respect to the developers and do not climb the projects listed on thecrag.com.

 Discovered by Ranger Dave and Michal Lisa Archer in early 2013 during the Great Bouldering Boom.
 Looking at the amazing array of climb types it became quickly apparent that this would be the perfect place to take new climbers wanting to learn sport and trad leading.